-One strategy for the development of allosteric kinase inhibitors of LRRK2 that may be slightly less useful is the development of "Type II" kinase inhibitors that target the DFG motif (sometimes abbreviated to DFG) of the kinase domain activation loop (Schmidt et al., 2019; Lu et al., 2020).
-(Type II allosteric inhibitors in general bind to kinase domain activation loops; DFG ψ is a conserved sequence of amino acids with the activation loop, where D, F and G are aspartic acid, phenylalanine and glycine, and ψ represents a hydrophobic residue.)
-Importantly, type II kinase inhibitors are only able to bind kinase domain activation loops that are in an inactive "DFG-out" conformation.
-In doing so, these compounds prevent the conformational change to an active "DFG-in" conformation that is required to allow access of ATP to the adjacent ATP-binding pocket (Schmidt et al., 2019).
+One strategy for the development of allosteric kinase inhibitors of LRRK2 that may be slightly less useful is the development of 'Type II' kinase inhibitors that target the DFG ψ motif (sometimes abbreviated to DFG) of the kinase domain activation loop (Lu et al., 2020; Schmidt et al., 2019).
+(Type II allosteric inhibitors in general bind to kinase domain activation loops; DFG ψ is a conserved sequence of amino acids with the activation loop, where D, F and G are aspartic acid, phenylalanine and glycine and ψ represents a hydrophobic residue.)
+Importantly, Type II kinase inhibitors are only able to bind kinase domain activation loops that are in an inactive 'DFG-out' conformation.
+In doing so, these compounds prevent the conformational change to an active 'DFG-in' conformation that is required to allow access of ATP to the adjacent ATP-binding pocket (Schmidt et al., 2019).
 As such, Type II kinase inhibitors block kinase activity by gating access to ATP, rather than by competing with ATP.
 The limitation of developing Type II kinase inhibitors that target the DFG ψ motif for LRRK2 is that this is the location of the amino acid substitutions encoded by two pathogenic mutations, G2019S and I2020T.
 Significantly, both G2019S and I2020T stabilise the LRRK2 activation loop in the active DFG-in conformation (Liu et al., 2013; Ray et al., 2014).
-Given this, Type II kinase inhibitors that target the DFG ψ motif of LRRK2 can be expected to be less effective against these pathogenic variants than against wildtype LRRK2.
+Given this, Type II kinase inhibitors that target the DFG ψ motif of LRRK2 can be expected to be less effective against these pathogenic variants than against wild-type LRRK2.

 This expectation is supported by experimental data.
-To date, several Type II inhibitors have been reported, including four compounds identified by Liu and colleagues using molecular docking of previously described Type II allosteric inhibitors of other kinases to a structural model of the LRRK2 kinase domain (Ray and Liu, 2012; Liu et al., 2013).
-Two of these inhibitors target the activation loop hinge region, rather than the DFG worth and these compounds displayed little difference in potency when tested against wildtype LRRK2 and the G2019S and I2020T variants (Ray and Liu, 2012).
-By contrast, the two DFG ψ motif inhibitors showed clear preferences for wildtype LRRK2, including the most potent compound, ponatinib (O'Hare et al., 2009), which has an in vitro IC50 for wildtype LRRK2 of 31 nM, but only 200 nM and 600 nM for G2019S and I2020T respectively (Ray and Liu, 2012).
-Taken together, these observations suggest that Type II kinase inhibitors that target the DFG motif will not be suitable for patients with G2019S or I2020T LRRK2 mutations, although there is no a priori reason why they may not be a valid therapeutic strategy for patients with mutations outside the LRRK2 kinase domain, or for idiopathic PD.
+To date, several Type II inhibitors have been reported, including four compounds identified by Liu et al. using molecular docking of previously described Type II allosteric inhibitors of other kinases to a structural model of the LRRK2 kinase domain (Liu et al., 2013; Ray & Liu, 2012).
+Two of these inhibitors target the activation loop hinge region, rather than the DFGw motif, and these compounds displayed little difference in potency when tested against wild-type LRRK2 and the G2019S and 12020T variants (Ray & Liu, 2012).
+By contrast, the two DFG_W motif inhibitors showed clear preferences for wild-type LRRK2, including the most potent compound, ponatinib (O'Hare et al., 2009), which has an in vitro IC50 for wild-type LRRK2 of 31 nM but only 200 and 600 nM for G2019S and I2020T, respectively (Ray & Liu, 2012).
+Taken together, these observations suggest that Type II kinase inhibitors that target the DFG ψ motif will not be suitable for patients with G2019S or I2020T LRRK2 mutations, although there is no a priori reason why they may not be a valid therapeutic strategy for patients with mutations outside the LRRK2 kinase domain or for idiopathic PD.
 There is also no reason to doubt the potential of Type II kinase inhibitors that target other parts of the activation loop.
-In addition to the hinge region, Ray and Liu observed that a series of cysteine residues located near the ATP binding site might be a fruitful site for developing covalent LRRK2 inhibitors (Ray and Liu, 2012).
+In addition to the hinge region, Ray and Liu (2012) observed that a series of cysteine residues located near the ATP-binding site might be a fruitful site for developing covalent LRRK2 inhibitors.